Top Software Courses List for Beginners: Start Your IT Career

 Introduction

-According to NASSCOM reports, IT (Information Technology) in India is expected to create 1.5 million new jobs by 2026.
-Additionally, there will be a 20% increase in the number of ITeS roles.
-A fresher can expect a starting salary of ₹4-8 LPA in fields like Artificial Intelligence (AI) and cloud computing, which are in high demand.
-The salary with experience can range from ₹15-30 LPA.
+According to NASSCOM reports, India's IT (Information Technology) sector is expected to create 1.5 million new jobs by 2026, with a 20% increase in ITeS roles.
+Freshers can expect starting salaries of ₹4-8 LPA in high-demand fields like Artificial Intelligence (AI) and cloud computing, with experienced professionals earning ₹15-30 LPA.

 Benefits of Enrolling in Software Courses